benhowell/react-grid-gallery/README.md

  * Gallery width is determined by the containing element.
 Therefore your containing element must have a width (%, em, px, whatever) **_before_** the gallery is loaded!

- * Image Options: `thumbnail` can point to the same resource as `src`, bearing in mind the resultant data size of the gallery and page load cost.
-Thumbnails of whatever size will be scaled to match `rowHeight`.

 ### Programmers Notes